 Course content is focused on ways to support the development of skills in research, expository and creative writing, and other forms of self-expression.
 Techniques for assessing the development and achievement of inquiry and self-expression are included.
 Field experience required.
-This section is for students participating in the GSW Honors Program.
 (2-2-3)